 Find out more about executing the perfect pitch in our guide to writing a business plan.

 Making a Start:

 Make a point of clearing your schedule for a few hours in order to get your initial business ideas down on paper.

 This is a particularly important exercise; as it is how you will ultimately sell your business to lenders, partners or potential investors.

 As with anything, the first draft is always the most difficult to write - now look at what you have written and shorten it.

-Repeat this exercise until you can summarise your business idea in one short and succinct sentence.
-You’ll find omitting flowery and unnecessary language will strip bare the description of your business, leaving only what is needed.
+Repeat this exercise until you can summarise your business idea in one short and clear sentence.
+You’ll find removing flowery and unnecessary language will strip bare the description of your business, leaving only what is needed.

 Next up is an ‘Executive Summary’.